sainap/serverless-artillery-workshop/Lesson1: "Hello, artillery."/README.md

 $ export AWS_SESSION_TOKEN=<session-token>             # this one is optional
 ```

-###Step 2: install serverless v1.0.3+ and the serverless-artillery node package on your machine
+###Step 2: install serverless v1.0.3+ (up to 1.16.0) and the serverless-artillery node package on your machine

 ####Note: if you are on a VPN and use a proxy, export your proxy to your shell
 ```sh